 It is with this heritage and its promise for the future developments of psychoanalysis in mind that we present The Routledge Wilfred Bion Studies Book Series.
 This series gathers together under newly emerging and continually evolving contributions to psychoanalytic thinking that rest upon Bion’s foundational texts and explore and extend the implications of his thought.

-Psychoanalysis with Wilfred R. Bion is the product of Francois Lévy’s efforts over a period of twenty years to represent clearly the classical elements and the innovatory propositions of the thought and work of Bion, who offers both new and modified ways of practising and thinking out the...
+Psychoanalysis with Wilfred R. Bion is the product of François Lévy’s efforts over a period of twenty years to represent clearly the classical elements and the innovatory propositions of the thought and work of Bion, who offers both new and modified ways of practising and thinking about the...

 Afsaneh K. Alisobhani, Glenda J. Corstorphine